mariaangelapellegrino/VAExtensionsGenerator/index.md

-# Automatic Skill Generation for Knowledge Graph Question Answering
+# Automatic Skill Generation for &nbsp; Knowledge Graph Question Answering

 It is a webpage presenting a community shared software framework to create custom extensions to query knowledge graphs by virtual assistants, unlocking the potentialities of the Semantic Web technologies by bringing knowledge graphs in the _"pocket"_ of everyone, accessible from smartphones or smart speakers.